All Insights

 Enterprise risk models were designed for environments where you can observe, sample, and iterate.
 You gather historical loss data, calibrate your frequency estimates, build confidence intervals, and present a range to leadership.
 The model matures over multiple cycles.
 Governance catches up to operations.
 The organization learns.

 That architecture assumes a relatively cooperative environment.
-Adversarial and human environments don't cooperate.
+Adversarial and operational environments do not cooperate.

 In cybersecurity, the adversary actively degrades your measurement capacity.
 They operate in your blind spots by design.
-The most dangerous intrusions are precisely the ones your telemetry isn't capturing yet.
-Your loss event frequency data is a record of what you've already detected - not what's happening.
+The most dangerous intrusions are precisely the ones your telemetry is not capturing yet.
+Your loss event frequency data is a record of what you have already detected, not what is happening.
 That gap between observed and actual is where campaigns live for months before anyone notices.

 Both environments share the same structural problem: the stakes are highest exactly when the measurement is least reliable.